Meet Our Postdoctoral Fellows

 Appointment: Evans Lab

-Office: EG-20
+Office: New Research Building, EG-20

 Kenea Udobi is a Postdoctoral Fellow in the Evans Lab whose research focuses on neurodegenerative disease, memory mechanisms, and brain energy deficiencies.
 With a background in biological sciences, particularly cell and molecular biology, his work aims to better understand the mechanisms underlying neurological disorders.